IVFL-BOKU/sentinel2/README.md

 ## First Steps

-* Take a look at the [introduction](https://github.com/IVFL-BOKU/sentinel2/blob/master/vignettes/introduction.Rmd) vignette of the package to get started.
+* You may want to have a look at the [introduction](https://github.com/IVFL-BOKU/sentinel2/blob/master/vignettes/introduction.Rmd) vignette of the package to get started.
-* You can also access the vignette within R by typing `vignette('introduction', package='sentinel2')`.
+* The vignette can also be accessed within R by typing `vignette('introduction', package='sentinel2')`.